Report Written by Jim Davis

 The oldest finisher was Angus KINDLEY, in the MV75 – 79 age group, in 33.30.
 He was, for quite some time, the record holder in his age group.
 By contrast the youngest runners were Harry BLUMSOM, Hugo POTTER, Paige WADLEY and Lexi PAGE.
 Well done to all 4 of you.

-This week 301 people ran, jogged and walked the course, of whom 59 were first timers to Ellenbrook Fields.
-This was the second largest field that we have had, beaten only by the 337 on first of January, 4 days ago.
-28 of these were absolute first timers.
+This week 291 people ran, jogged and walked the course, of whom 38 were first timers to Ellenbrook Fields.
+We also had tourists from Southampton, Kidderminster & Stourport and Abingdon.
 Please let me welcome all first timers to Ellenbrook Fields.
 We hope that you’ll come again.
-It is a really beautiful course in the spring, summer and autumn.
-You may have noticed the perfume from our cows near the start.
-They are a course feature.
+It is a really very beautiful course in the spring, summer and autumn.

 This week's full results and a complete event history can be found on the Ellenbrook Fields parkrun Results Page.